secureblue/secureblue.github.io/content/FAQ.md

 ### [Why are upgrades so large?](#upgrade-size)
 {: #upgrade-size}

 This is an issue with rpm-ostree image-based systems generally, and not specific to secureblue.
-Ideally upgrades would come in the form of a zstd-compressed container diff, but it's not there yet.
+Ideally, upgrades would come in the form of a zstd-compressed container diff, but it's not there yet.
 Check out [this upstream issue](https://github.com/coreos/rpm-ostree/issues/4012) for more information.

 ### [Why can't I install new KDE themes?](#ghns)
 {: #ghns}